Lou M. Taylor: Work with Britney Spears

+In response to public allegations that emerged in media reports and fan-led documentaries, Taylor denied any role in surveillance or control over Spears’s medical care.
+In legal filings and public statements, she asserted that “no one at Tri Star has ever suggested monitoring Ms. Spears’ electronic communications,” and denied knowledge of any hidden recording devices.

-Taylor was party to a lawsuit in 2011 against Spears's estate, in which Brand Sense Partners, a licensing firm, claimed that the estate breached its contract with Elizabeth Arden, Inc.
+Taylor was also a party in a 2011 lawsuit involving Spears's estate and Brand Sense Partners, a licensing firm, over a fragrance licensing dispute.
+The matter was settled privately.

 #FreeBritney controversy

 Taylor came to further prominence in 2019 with the rise of a movement to terminate Spears's conservatorship, dubbed #FreeBritney.

 During a May 2019 hearing, Judge Brenda J. Penny ordered "an expert evaluation" of the conservatorship.

 In 2019, Taylor was accused by supporters of the #FreeBritney movement of exploiting Spears's finances, a claim she alleged to be defamation, orchestrated by Spears's former manager, Sam Lutfi.
-Lutfi also accused Taylor of masterminding the conservatorship, and leaked alleged 2007 emails implicating her as a "stalker".
-Spears's Instagram account posted a video of her, inside a wellness centre, previously reported as voluntary.
-She asked for privacy; the caption declared Lufti had created the emails, with private photos of Taylor and her husband.
+Lutfi also accused Taylor of creating the conservatorship, and leaked alleged 2007 emails implicating her as a "stalker".
 The lawsuit was dismissed.
-Amid the controversy, comments by Taylor's client, Mary J. Blige, resurfaced; she revealed in 2017 that she owed $6.5 million in unpaid back taxes for the years 2008–2016.
+Amid the controversy, comments by Taylor's client, Mary J. Blige, resurfaced; Blige revealed in 2017 that she owed $6.5 million in unpaid back taxes for the years 2008–2016.

-A August 19, 2020 hearing to discuss Spears's conservatorship was closed to the public.
-A court filing from the closed hearing revealed that Spears's sister, Jamie Lynn, was secretly named the trustee of her estate back in 2018.
-This resurfaced as Spears's court-appointed attorney, Samuel D. Ingham III, asked for a new qualified corporate fiduciary to manage her estate.
-The documents of Spears's trust were amended, signed off by her co-conservators Jamie and Andrew Wallet.
-According to The Blast, Spears had set up the trust back in 2004 "to protect her vast fortune and provide for her children's financial future."
-LA Times reported that Jamie Lynn's August 2020 court filing asks that all assets from the trust be moved into "one or more accounts with Fidelity Brokerage Services with her as the custodian" with Jamie Lynn choosing Stonebridge.

 On February 23, 2022, Spears alleged that Taylor invited her into her office at Tri Star a week before she was sent away to a health facility against her will.
-Spears also promised to sue Taylor and her company Tri Star.
+Spears also stated her intention to sue Taylor and her company Tri Star.

+Awards

+Taylor has been recognized on several major industry lists, including: